petemmccarthy/CV/README.md

  - ActiveRecord
  - DataMapper

+- Many, many, many Ruby Gems!
-- Ruby Gems: Devise and bcrypt for user authentication and authorisation
+- Devise and bcrypt for user authentication and authorisation

-- Integration of APIs
- - including Twilio, Foursquare, Stripe, Pusher, GMaps, Mailgun and Paperclip
+- Integration of APIs including Twilio, Foursquare, Stripe, Pusher, GMaps, Mailgun and Paperclip
+- WebSockets
 - Deployment to Heroku and Amazon AWS
 - Version control and collaboration using Git and GitHub
-- WebSockets

 ## Previous Experience